jihyeo2/BeyondTheIMSICatcher/README.md

-# Beyond the IMSI Catcher
+# Beyond the IMSI Catcher (Temporarily suspended due to weak 4G signals in the research area)